IANUS Award

 Philipp Terhörst for his dissertation in computer science entitled “Mitigating Soft-Biometric Driven Bias and Privacy Concerns in Face Recognition Systems”, supervised by Prof. Dr. Arjan Kuijper (Mathematical and Applied Visual Computing, Department of Computer Science).

-The first price and 500 euros were awarded to Dr. Marc-André Kaufhold, M.Sc., for his doctoral thesis „Information Refinement Technologies for Crisis Informatics: User Expectations and Design Implications for Social Media and Mobile Apps in Crisis“
+Dr. Marc-André Kaufhold 1st place (Doctoral thesis: „Information Refinement Technologies for Crisis Informatics: User Expectations and Design Implications for Social Media and Mobile Apps in Crisis“)

-The first price was also awarded to Dr Marita Unden, M.A., with her interdisciplinary dissertation “Psychological stress and demands in assignments abroad – expatriates in development cooperation”.
+Dr. Marita Unden 1st place (Doctoral thesis: “Psychological stress and demands in assignments abroad – expatriates in development cooperation”)

-The second price, awarded with 250 euros, was given to Ms Annika Simon for her final thesis in the subject Politics and Economics with the title „The challenge of a sustainable water supply: fundamental principles and practical examples of a problem- and action-oriented learning landscape“ in the course of studying to become a teacher at grammar schools.
+Annika Simon 2nd place(Final thesis in the subject Politics and Economics: „The challenge of a sustainable water supply: fundamental principles and practical examples of a problem- and action-oriented learning landscape“)

 Christopher Fichtlscherer (Bachelor thesis in Physics: “Dose Rate Calculations for the PRISM Reactor”)